Samuel-de-Oliveira/Easarea/README.md

 For while don't have a Windows version of installer, you can compile and install for yourself in this case.

+How to use?

+This software only work by commands, so if want to do something the comandas works similar of this:

+	easarea [command] values ...

+for example to calculate the area of a triangle with a base of 10 and a heigth of 35 you need to digit this command:

+	easarea triangle 10 35

+the output will be this a simple `175`

+for more command you can write `easarea help` in the terminal

 #### Created by: *Samuel de Oliveira* 2022